-Pyi Gyi Khin facilitated forum sessions to explore ways in which CSOs can participate in the implementation of the National Health Plan.
-They moderated discussions on the development of a formal Health CSO Network in Chin State and participants worked together to develop a roadmap, objectives and a plan of activities.
-The network will help to coordinate activities and unite the efforts of the many CSOs working in the health sector in Chin State as part of a common platform to represent communities and advocate for their health service needs at the township and state level.
+Pyi Gyi Khin facilitated forum sessions to explore ways CSOs can participate in implementing the National Health Plan.
+They moderated discussions on developing a formal Health CSO Network in Chin State, and participants worked together to develop a roadmap, objectives, and a plan of activities.
+The network will help to coordinate activities and unite the efforts of the many CSOs working in the health sector in Chin State as part of a common platform to represent communities and advocate for their health service needs at the township and state levels.
 Participants nominated a key representative for the network to lead advocacy and coordination efforts.
 This CSO Health Forum in Chin State forms part of CPI’s wider efforts to raise awareness of and engagement with UHC among CSOs in Myanmar.
-Similar forums have already been held in Magway, Mandalay and Yangon Regions, and Mon State, and another forum is scheduled to take place in Sagaing Region in June 2018.
-The Chin State CSO Health Forum was supported under a grant from the Three Millennium Development Goal Fund (3MDG).
+Similar forums have already been held in Magway, Mandalay and Yangon Regions, and Mon State, and another forum is scheduled to occur in Sagaing Region in June 2018.
+The Chin State CSO Health Forum was supported under a Three Millennium Development Goal Fund (3MDG) grant.
 Comments are closed.

 |